pipelight/doc.pipelight/guide/triggers.md

 Branches are your git project branches names (see: `git branch`).
 Tags are the commits you made with `git tag -a "v0.8"` (see: `git tag`).

-Tags are the tag you added the commits you want to release with `git tag -a "v0.8"` (see: `git tag`).
+Tags are the tag you add to the commits you want to release with `git tag -a "v0.8"` (see: `git tag`).

 Branch and Tag combinations are enhanced by **globbing** pattern matching.